 Arnhem Nijmegen

-Cycling is one of the region's policy priorities, that's why the region has been selected to host the 2017 Velo-city Conference.
+Emphasis on cycling remains one of the region's policy priorities.
+That's why the region has been selected to host the 2017 Velo-city Conference.
 Moreover, the city of Nijmegen is National Cycle City 2016 and has won the European Green Capital Award 2018.
-In addition, the region is increasingly developing activities and innovations in the field of e-mobility.

 Fast cycle route RijnWaalpad between Arnhem and Nijmegen